Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-cred-mgmt.md

 * DeleteCredential
 * UpdateUserInformationForCredential

-If you use these methods, the SDK will build the proper PinToken.
+If you use these methods, the SDK will build the proper PinToken if needed.

 ## PIN/UV Auth Param

 In order to perform some credential management operations, it is necessary to compute a PIN/UV Auth Param.
-The SDK will build the Pin/Uv Auth Param, you do not need to supply it.
+The SDK will build the PIN/UV Auth Param, you do not need to supply it.
 The PIN/UV Auth Param is built using a `PinToken`.
 If you use the Fido2Session methods, the SDK will also obtain the `PinToken`.